end-4/dots-hyprland/README.md

 # Branches + Screenshots

 <details>
-  <summary> Current main style: Similar to Summer branch, but with different colors, updated in main branch.
-All non-main branches are archives. </summary>
+  <summary> Came here from my Reddit post?
+It's the main branch.
+Non-main branches are archives. </summary>
-  - Nothing here :P, check the ones below
+  - Spoilers below will each have an image
 </details>

 <details open>